Can a handyman do electrical work or handle plumbing issues?

 In general, a handyman service is one that provides routine maintenance and repair work for small jobs.
 This is why a handyman’s prices are generally much lower than a general contractor’s or other specialist’s pricing may be.

 Many handyman companies don’t employ plumbers or electricians, although they may be able to refer you to other professionals for larger types of work.
-And they should be able to tell you if they are qualified to do the job or if they need to call in an expert.
+And they should be able to tell you if they are qualified to do the job or if they need to call in another expert.

 If you have a major job that requires specialized licensing and involves greater liability, you may need to contact someone with a contractor’s license.
 Or even a professional plumbing service or professional electrician service, not a handyman.